Kal (band)

 During 2006, Kal toured over a hundred concerts worldwide, including most of the European countries and United States.
-They participated in Sziget Festivals (in 2001, 2002, and 2004), La notte di San Lorenzo in Milano, and 11th European biennale of young artists in Athens, EXIT in Novi Sad in 2004 and 2005, and featured in 2006 World Music Expo, WOMEX.
+They participated in Sziget Festivals (in 2001, 2002, and 2004), La notte di San Lorenzo in Milan, and 11th European biennale of young artists in Athens, EXIT in Novi Sad in 2004 and 2005, and featured in 2006 World Music Expo, WOMEX.
 In April 2006, the album reached the first position of World Music Charts Europe and ended up 3rd in the annual list.

 The band, particularly the frontman Dragan Ristić, are also politically and socially engaged, fighting the prejudices and Anti-Roma sentiment.
 Dragan and his brother Dušan founded the Amala Summer School in Serbia, a workshop of Romani language, history, culture heritage, and political power.